Mixces/Animatium/README.md

 - useStickModelWhenCastInThirdperson
     - Description: Makes the fishing rod model in third-person a stick when cast like in <=1.7.x.
     - Type: BOOLEAN
-- fixCastLineCheck
-    - Description: Fixes the arm logic for casting the fishing rod.
-    - Type: BOOLEAN
-- fixCastLineSwing
-    - Description: Fixes the swing logic for casting the fishing rod.
-    - Type: BOOLEAN

 ### Fixes

-- fixEquipAnimation
-    - Description: Instead of comparing item stacks directly to determine the equip animation, compare the durability and stack count of the items like in <=1.8.x.
-    - Type: BOOLEAN
 - removeEquipAnimationOnItemUse
     - Description: Fixes the blocking animation which plays the equip animation on use, and others.
     - Type: BOOLEAN
 - removeItemUsageVisualInGUI
     - Description: Removes item usage animation whilst inside a GUI, for example removes continuous visual blocking, etc.
-    - Type: BOOLEAN
-- fixFireballClientsideVisual
-    - Description: Makes fire charges not place fire clientside like in older mc versions.
-Doesn't cause issues on servers, and is clientside only.
     - Type: BOOLEAN

 ### Enchantment Glint